janligudzinski/bfc-rs/README.md

   --help            display usage information
 ```

-## Licensing
+## Licensing and attribution

-By necessity, we're already using the word "fuck", so I see nothing wrong with licensing this code under the WTFPL.
+As this code has to do with Brainfuck, we're already using the word "fuck", so I'd ordinarily see nothing wrong with licensing this code under the WTFPL.
+However, this repository uses the [`argh` library](https://github.com/google/argh/), whose MIT license isn't compatible with that, as well as [Daiki Maekawa](https://github.com/DaikiMaekawa/)'s [brainfuck-echo](https://github.com/DaikiMaekawa/brainfuck-echo/) program used in the course of developing BFC-RS.

+BFC-RS itself also uses the MIT license.